ufabdyop/fab-cms-extensions/README.md

 Some extensions to the fuel cms for fab equipment tracking

-Install FUEL cms from github
+Install FUEL cms from github.
+One note here: I ran into trouble on my centos box because I didn't have the php-mysql extensions installed.
+FUEL doesn't give a helpful error in that case.
+So make sure to do a yum install php-mysql php-pgsql if on CentOS/Redhat.

 git clone git://github.com/daylightstudio/FUEL-CMS.git